May 12, 1894 [The Barbershop]

-I'm in a barbershop every two weeks; and I know every detail.
+I'm in a barbershop every two weeks, and I know every detail.
 But Edison's Black Maria Studio composes the event like a swift and balanced melody, allegro for tonsorial delights.
-It does not ask me to observe more than I already know--but unlike the ghost-park of the camera obscura, the barbershop is not merely displayed, but framed and orchestrated.
-The men seem almost to stylize the moment, their movements dancing with the unheard song.
+It does not ask me to observe more than I already know—but unlike the ghost-park of the camera obscura, the barbershop is not merely displayed but framed and orchestrated.
+The men seem almost to dance to an unheard song.

 The familiar, then, dominates—but is made extra-familiar, action becoming performance.
 The theater is making its way into the peephole.